Homeopathy in Birchington and Thanet

-Are you wondering if Homeopathy can help you?
+Want to know how Homeopathy can help you?
 For more information , see what I've helped others with

 What's different about Plan B?

 One size does not fit all.
 I believe in an integrated approach to health - that the 'one size fits all' approach as broadly followed in the Western World - has its limitations.
 Whilst we live longer, it comes with a price tag: often a reduced quality of life with chronic, degenerative and, increasingly, autoimmune illnesses.
 Equally, I believe that conventional medicine has it's place - I wouldn't want to be without it in an emergency.
 Diagnostics play a key role in defining what the problem is and surgical advances are truly staggering.
 I do, though, think the NHS - and its patients - would benefit from the collective experience and wisdom of traditional and complementary therapies.
 Such a collaboration would save our critically ill NHS time, money and resources which could be invested elsewhere.
 I think a fresh perspective is long overdue.
-To quote the great Einstein, "...insanity: doing the same thing over and over again and expecting different results."
+To quote the late, great Einstein, "...insanity: doing the same thing over and over again and expecting different results."

-Did you know … that 'polypharmacy' is newly recognised disease?
+Did you know … that 'polypharmacy' is newly recognised condition?
 This is where a patient taking multiple medication and experiencing drug interactions - the drugs are literally making us sick.
 I am seeing more of this in my practice and I think we have to take a fresh look at what really needs to be cured.

 Felicia Foster, BSc (Hons, Hom), LCHE, LCPH (MARH)